alitokur/arena-allocator/README.md

 ## Contributing

-I welcome contributions to FIX from the all foxes :fox_face: .
  If you would like to contribute, please follow these guidelines:

 - Fork the repository and make changes on your own fork.
 - Ensure that your code adheres to the existing code formatting and style guidelines.